The Fat of the Land: Controversy

 The National Organization for Women objected to the seeming misogyny of "Smack My Bitch Up", though the band maintains that its true interpretation is "doing anything intensely".
 Liam Howlett observed, "That record was for the fans.
 Only brainless people get some stupid message out of it… I'm often misquoted.
 Some magazine said, 'Liam Howlett says his band are dangerous.'
 What I said was, 'For this band to survive, it has to be dangerous for us'… I wasn't saying we were dangerous because we're firestarters and we have spiky hair."

-Legacy
+Reception

 The album has been featured in a number of music publication lists: